semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 repository of the running Semaphore 2.0 project to the VM used for executing a job of the pipeline.
 The `checkout()` function is called as `checkout` from the command line.

+### Shallow clone

+By default, the implementation of the `checkout` command uses *shallow clone* during the clone operation.
+Without shallow clone, every clone gets not only the files found on a repository but every revision of every file ever committed, which can be a slow process.
+So using shallow clone makes the process faster.
+However, some services do not work will with shallow clone.
+Heroku is such as example.

+Should you wish not to use shallow clone, you should execute `checkout` with the `--use-cache` flag.

 ### Dependencies